nf-core/website/markdown/developers/adding_modules.md

     of the sub-shells evaluated in within the HEREDOC is ignored, ensuring that a tool's version command does not erroneously terminate the module.

     If the software is unable to output a version number on the command-line then a variable called `VERSION` can be manually specified to create this file e.g. [homer/annotatepeaks module](https://github.com/nf-core/modules/blob/master/modules/homer/annotatepeaks/main.nf).
+If the HEREDOC cannot be used because the script is not bash, the versions.yml must be written directly e.g. [ascat module](https://github.com/nf-core/modules/blob/master/modules/ascat/main.nf).

 - The process definition MUST NOT change the `when` statement. `when` conditions can instead be supplied using the `process.ext.when` directive in a configuration file.